eliinal/cygni/README.md

 The instructions are provided to test the application with Postman.

 ## Start the game
-Enter POST http://localhost:5012/api/games/ in POSTMAN to send the first POST-request.
+Enter POST http://localhost:5012/api/games/ in Postman to send the first POST-request.

 Submit the first player's name in the request-body like this, by choosing the settings "raw" and "JSON (applciation/json)":